Category: New York

 Note: If you divide gain with respect to jointly owned property between you and your spouse, then you must also divide any subtraction for different adjusted bases between you and your spouse.

-Income Earned Before 1960 and Previously Reported to New York State (Line S-16)
+Income Earned Before 1960 and Previously Reported to New York State (S-117)

-Include any income (including annuity income) or gain you included in your 2013 federal AGI that you (or the decedent or estate or trust from whom you acquired the income or gain) properly reported to NYS prior to 1960 (or during a fiscal year ending in 1960.
+Include any income (including annuity income) or gain you included in your current tax year federal AGI that you (or the decedent or estate or trust from whom you acquired the income or gain) properly reported to NYS prior to 1960 (or during a fiscal year ending in 1960.

 You may carry over excess expenditures you incurred in taxable years beginning before 1987 in connection with depreciable, tangible business property located in New York State to the following tax year or years, and deduct such expenditures in computing your New York AGI for that year or years, if the expenditures exceed your New York AGI for that year before the allowance of those expenditures.
 Complete Form IT-211, Special Depreciation Schedule, to compute the amount to include.
 Attach Form IT-211 to your return.

-Loss From the Sale or Disposition of Property That Would Have Been Realized if a Federal Estate Tax Return Had Been Required (Line S-7)
+Loss From the Sale or Disposition of Property That Would Have Been Realized if a Federal Estate Tax Return Had Been Required (S-127)

 Note: This subtraction cannot be made for property acquired from decedents who died on or after February 1, 2000.